 Meet More Resources

 Explore these guides developed with and for educators to find background information, discussion questions, and activity ideas for each lab.

-The Skala Lab uses high-powered laser microscopes ⚡️ 🔬 to research cancer cell growth!
+The Skala Lab uses high-powered laser microscopes ⚡️ to research cancer cells and test new treatments.

-The John W. and Jeanne M. Rowe Center for Research in Virology is on the case to observe 🔎 how viruses multiply, in hopes of finding new ways to stop them in their tracks!
+The John W. and Jeanne M. Rowe Center for Research in Virology studies how viruses multiply, 🔬 in hopes of finding new ways to control them!

 The Schloss Visual Reasoning Lab researches human reactions to messages made with visual elements 👁️ like color, shape, and line—with a goal of crafting better communications.